Ethics and Integrity

 In addition to our global Code of Business Conduct, we have a supplemental code of conduct for finance employees and a specific code of conduct for the Board of Directors.
 As a member of the Electronic Industry Citizenship Coalition, Xerox uses the Electronic Industry Code of Conduct (EICC) as our supplier code of conduct.

-At the start of every year, our CEO distributes a message on business ethics to employees.
+At the start of every year, our CEO distributes a message on business ethics to all employees.
 All employees must complete ethics training annually and acknowledge that they have read the Code of Business Conduct.
 At the same time, officers and senior managers must certify that they are in compliance with our Code of Business Conduct and have processes in place to support the company’s Business Ethics and Compliance Program.

 For some cases, the Business Ethics and Compliance Office provides guidance and takes immediate action; for others, including allegations of wrongdoing, an ethics investigation is required.
 The Office follows a formal, consistent method for assessing alleged violations and complaints and directs them to the appropriate functional areas for investigation, resolution and closure.
 Our Business Ethics and Compliance Office Charter includes a “Worldwide Assignment of Responsibility Matrix for Handling Potential Ethics Violations and Associated Penalty Guidelines.”
-This tool includes a wide range of possible ethics and compliance violations within each category of our Code of Business Conduct.
+The matrix includes a wide range of possible ethics and compliance violations within each category of our Code of Business Conduct.
 Ethics allegation matters that are substantiated, in whole or in part, result in some sort of disciplinary action — either counseling, training, warning letter, job reassignment, financial penalty or, in some cases, dismissal from the company.
 In addition to disciplinary action, resolution of many cases also may involve changes in processes or policies to prevent future occurrences.

 Our Business Ethics and Compliance Office tracks all cases from initial reporting to closure.
-Additionally, the Office reports quarterly case activity and trends to the Business Ethics and Compliance Governance Board and the Audit Committee of the Board of Directors, including the number of matters reported, case categories, outcomes and disciplinary action.
+Additionally, the Office reports quarterly case activity and trends to the Business Ethics & Compliance Governance Board and the Audit Committee of the Board of Directors, including the number of matters reported, case categories, outcomes and disciplinary action.